kinoz01/lets_play/Excalidraw/Classpath.md

 ## 🔎 Classpath Detection Algorithm (Spring Boot)

 The **Classpath Detection Algorithm** is the clever mechanism used by **Spring Boot** to automatically configure and launch an application based on the libraries it finds on the classpath.
-This is the core of Spring Boot's "convention over configuration" principle.
+This is the core of Spring Boot's "*convention over configuration*" principle.

 ### 1. What it is